BobChao87/eslint-history/SCHEMA.md

 * `name`: Name of the rule.
 For extensions, stuff like "angular/log" will have "log" here and an `extensionId`.
 * `typeId`: References `Types`.
 Describes severity of rule violation.
 * `extensionId`: Optional.
 References `Extensions`.
 Says which extension this rule belongs to, if relevant.
+* `respositoryId`: References `Repositories`.
+Respository to which this rule belongs.

 ## `Violations`
 * `content`: Full contents of the line causing the violation.